-7. As disclosed in notes 41 and 42 to the financial statements, the corresponding figures for 30 June 2018 have been restated as a result of mSCOA reclassifications and errors respectively, discovered during the 2017-18 financial year in the financial statements of Langeberg Municipality at, and for the period ended 30 June 2017.
+7. As disclosed in note 41 and 42 to the financial statements, the corresponding figures for 30 June 2018 have been restated as a result of mSCOA reclassifications and errors respectively, discovered during 2017/2018 financial year in the financial statements of Langeberg Municipality at, and for the period ended 30 June 2017.